3 - Chromosome Variation

 Deletions

-A single break in a chromosome can result in a fragment that contains a centromere and a fragment that lacks a centromere.
-The centromere region is retained by the cell, while the fragment that lacks the centromere is lost during cell division.
-This type of event is called a terminal deletion.
+Deletions occur when one or more DNA breaks lead to the loss of a portion of a chromosome (see Figure 3.2).
+For example, a single break in a chromosome results in a DNA fragment that contains a centromere and a DNA fragment that lacks a centromere.
+The centromere fragment is retained by the cell, while the DNA fragment that lacks the centromere is lost during cell division.
+This type of event is a terminal deletion.
 Terminal deletions are usually generated by endonuclease damage or by environmental factors, such as ionizing radiation, that break the DNA backbone.
+Alternatively, an interstitial deletion occurs within the interior of the chromosome and does not involve the telomere.
+Interstitial deletions are typically generated by defects in meiosis, specifically defects in homologous chromosome alignment during meiosis I (i.e., synapsis), followed by crossing over (see below).

 3.2_Deletions_2.jpg